andnyb/sonarqube-slack-pusher/README.md

 Jenkins plugin for pushing SonarQube projects quality gate status to a given Slack channel.

 The plugin runs as a post build action and runs no matter the outcome of the job.
-The plugin makes an API request to a SonarQube server instance to get the status for a given job.
-If the SonarQube job has a quality gate defined and linked to the project all the check given checks will be reported back if they 'fail'.
+The plugin makes an API request to a SonarQube server instance to get the quality status for a given SonarQube project.
+If the SonarQube project has a quality gate defined the plugin will report to a configured Slack channel if there are any 'failed' quality gate checks.

-For a failed quality gate check it would look like this:
+For a failed quality gate it would look like this:

 ![Notification example from Slack channel](https://github.com/andnyb/sonarqube-slack-pusher/blob/master/ssp-notification-example.png?raw=true)